 So far, you have explored the wool manufacturing process from greasy wool to wool dyeing.
 In this module, you will discover the final stage in the wool fabric manufacturing process — finishing.

 Wool has been around for thousands of years and over the centuries humans have utilised it in many innovative ways.
 These innovations add value and make wool products highly desirable, even in today's high-tech world.
 This module explores the driving forces behind Merino innovations and shows how Merino wool can meet the modern consumer’s needs.

 This module, and the following module, introduce some of the challenges manufacturers of wool products face and shows how they manage these challenges to maintain product quality.

 This module covers the two biggest causes of consumer returns of garments for poor performance during use — pilling and unexpected dimensional change (shrinkage).

 Testing is essential to objectively identify any faults and ensure quality product.
 These faults can have an impact on subsequent manufacturing stages or on the consumer experience itself.
 This module takes you through some of the wool-specific testing that occurs and concludes with a final inspection before the garment reaches the retail shelf.

 The Woolmark logo is one of the world’s most recognisable textile symbols.
-It indicates the product consumers purchase meets the key performance standards associated with quality wool products.
-This module has been designed to help you find out more about the Woolmark Company, the Woolmark brand and the quality assurance (QA) system that ensures when customers buy a Woolmark labelled product, they know it’s of the highest standard.
+It indicates that the product consumers purchase meets the key performance standards associated with quality wool products.
+This module has been designed to help you find out more about the Woolmark Company, the Woolmark brand and the quality assurance (QA) system that ensures when customers buy a Woolmark-labelled product, they know it’s of the highest standard.